ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/zephyr/zephyr.md

 west build -p auto -b mps3_an547 samples/philosophers
 ```

-Run the new executable at `build/zephyr/zephyr.elf` on the FVP.
+Run the new executable at `build/zephyr/zephyr.elf` on the FVP as [above](#runzephyr).
+The output will be seen in a terminal.